-Our typical franchise arrangement consists of an area development agreement ("ADA") and a separate franchise agreement for each restaurant.
+Our typical franchise arrangement consists of an Area Development Agreement ("ADA") and a separate franchise agreement for each restaurant.
+A franchisee pays us an initial franchise fee of \$35,000 per restaurant.
 Our current form of ADA grants the franchisee the exclusive right to develop restaurants in a defined area over a defined term, which is usually five years.
-Upon execution of the ADA, a franchisee pays us a \$10,000 development fee for each restaurant the franchisee agrees to develop.
-At this time, we have two ADAs with two franchisees.
+Upon execution of the ADA, a franchisee pays us a \$10,000 development fee for each restaurant the franchisee agrees to develop and that amount is credited against the total fee of \$35,000.
+At this time, we have one active ADA with a franchisee.
 For existing franchisees that do not have a current ADA, we may negotiate individually the terms under which they may develop additional restaurants.